-On 15 December 2017, Moly Mines Limited announced a takeover bid under which it offered to acquire all of the issued shares in Queensland Mining Corporation Limited (QMC).
-On 21 December 2017 the Company had received acceptances representing 55.53% of QMC's issued shares and Moly appointed two Directors on to the QMC Board, thereby obtaining control of QMC.
+On 15 December 2017, Young Australian Mines Limited announced a takeover bid under which it offered to acquire all of the issued shares in Queensland Mining Corporation Limited (QMC).
+On 21 December 2017 the Company had received acceptances representing 55.53% of QMC's issued shares and Young Australian appointed two Directors on to the QMC Board, thereby obtaining control of QMC.

-The Group has determined that the assets acquired did not meet the definition of a business defined in the Australian Accounting Standards as at the date of acquisition and therefore is not a business combination.
+The Group has determined that the assets acquired did not include the sufficient inputs, processes and outputs to meet the definition of a business defined in the Australian Accounting Standards as at the date of acquisition and therefore is not a business combination.
 The acquisition has been accounted for as an asset acquisition.